Romeo and Juliet wake after their first and (spoiler alert) only night together.

 After Lord Capulet storms out, Juliet turns to her mother for help.
 How could a mother turn her own daughter out of the house?
 Juliet begs her mother to find a way even to delay the marriage with Paris.

-Juliet makes a case for not abandoning the hubby: She is already married, so marrying Paris would be a sin against God, as well as an unthinkable betrayal of Romeo.
+Juliet makes a case for not abandoning the hubby: She's already married, so marrying Paris would be a sin against God, as well as an unthinkable betrayal of Romeo.

 Juliet cannot believe this is happening.
 Even the nurse isn't on her side anymore.

 Juliet has only one ally left: Friar Laurence.
-If he can't help her, she will be completely alone.
-Suicide, she thinks, may be her only option.
+If he can't help her, suicide might be her only option.